LadislavSzolik/ladislav-site/src/blog/hello-world.md

 ---
 title: 'Hello world'
 cover: hello!
+date: 2021-03-14
 ---

 This post was written using a minimalistic web app created by me.

 This application does only one thing.
 Allows me, the author to write new blogs from any device without a complex setup.
 When I say complex setup I mean, crazy registrations or installing million dependencies.

 What can the app do?

 - connect to github repository using github access token
 - open any directory in any repository